In this article you will find

 FAQ – Answers to the most frequently asked questions

-Outdoor games for companies are not a cost, but an investment in the social capital of your organization.
-In a world where technology increasingly isolates us, Fabryka Atrakcji provides tools that remind us of the power of human cooperation.
-Whether you choose the dynamics of Expedition Express, or the eco-friendly approach of Eco Challenge, you can be sure that your team will return to work stronger, more united, and more motivated.
+Outdoor games for companies are not a cost — they are an investment in the social capital of your organisation.
+In a world where technology increasingly isolates us, Fabryka Atrakcji provides tools that remind teams of the power of human cooperation.
+Whether you choose the dynamics of Expedition Express or the eco-friendly approach of Eco Challenge, your team will return to work stronger, more united and more motivated.

 Ekspertka w organizacji eventów firmowych, specjalizująca się w tworzeniu angażujących doświadczeń, które wzmacniają relacje zespołowe i biznesowe.